weirdalsuperfan/nhk-pronunciation/README.md

 readings = False

 Set readings to True if you use brackets to indicate readings; otherwise brackets that break up words will cause those words to not be colored.
-NOTE: This will add readings to your color field if they don't exist
+The Reading field must already be populated with text that contains readings inside brackets in order for this to work.

 unaccented_color = 'green'